silentvw/cPanel-OLS/README.md

 2. Ensure Enterprise LSWS is not installed and cPanel Plugin for Enterprise LSWS is removed.
 3. Create a server snapshot/backup ( RECOMMENDED )
 4. Run install.sh

+### Custom OpenLitespeed Version

+As of creating this script, the current version of OpenLiteSpeed was 1.7.16.
+This can be updated by modifying the variable OSLSWSVER in the install.sh file.
+Once modified you can run the install.sh file to upgrade OpenLiteSpeed.